GheorgheMorari/CSLABS/README.md

-# LAB1CS
+# LAB2CS
-Parser for .audit files that converts them into json files
+Gui for opening, parsing, saving to json and exporting audit files